-IDC's Software Licensing and Provisioning service examines traditional and emerging software monetization models, including subscription, pay-per-use, perpetual/maintenance, and value-based licensing approaches.
-The service identifies disruptive business models and technologies, such as cloud services, virtualization, "freemium" approaches, and alternative delivery models, and analyzes their impact on licensing strategies.
+IDC's Software Licensing and Provisioning service examines traditional and emerging software monetization models, including subscription, usage, consumption, perpetual/maintenance, and outcomes-based pricing approaches.
+The service identifies disruptive business models and technologies, such as cloud services, virtualization, "freemium" approaches, and alternative delivery models, and analyzes their impact on pricing strategies.
 In addition, the service analyzes issues related to software compliance, including best practices for process and tools to support customer compliance with software license agreements.

 - Software licensing disruptive impacts